 We offer children a healthy snack every day.
 It is available to children throughout the session so that they can choose when to have it.
 Snack time is another special learning opportunity; a social time in a cosy, homely environment.

-We admit government-funded children from the term after their second birthday and they then go on to Primary School the year that they turn five.
+We admit government-funded and private funded children from the term after their second birthday and they then go on to Primary School the year that they turn five.
 We admit children from Bletchley as well as other areas in Milton Keynes and our children move on to a variety of different Primary Schools in Milton Keynes.

 "I am so happy and proud of the progress my child has made whilst at Knowles Nursery School.
 I can't thank you enough.
 All the staff and especially his keyworker have got to know and understand him so well.
 He enjoys every day and I know he is going to miss it when he goes to Primary School."